isaende/isaende/README.md

 ### ♡ About me

 I am an Information Systems student at FIAP, passionate about technology, especially topics like artificial intelligence, networks, and security.
-I currently work at a company focused on analytical software for object detection, where I apply concepts related to programming, computer vision, and networks on a daily basis.
-I strive to learn new things in the tech field, apply my knowledge, and continually strengthen teamwork.
+I currently work at a company focused on analytical software for object detection, where I apply concepts related to programming, computer vision, and computer networks on a daily basis.
+Always wanting to learn new things in the tech field, apply my knowledge, and continually strengthen teamwork.

 ### ♡ Contact